The Banana

 Published by

-I am a vegan (since 1999), a curious skeptic, a bookworm, a nature lover, and your garden-variety neurotic.
-My wrestling with chaos manifests as writing and, with my wife, tending our friends the plants and spending quality time with our rescued furry kids.
+I am a vegan (since 1999), a bookworm, a nature lover, and your garden-variety neurotic.
+I’m usually spending time with my partner, tending our friends the plants and our family of rescued critters.
 I am fun at parties (because I am never there) and so unique that I am easy to forget.
 So take that, modernity.